darwinia-network/crab-docs/docs/builders/interact/waffle-mars.md

 As of writing of this guide, the versions used were 16.0.0 and 7.10.0, respectively.

-Waffle and Mars can be used with a locally running Pangolin development node, but for the purposes of this guide, you will be deploying to Pangolin.
+Waffle and Mars can be used with a locally running Darwinia development node, but for the purposes of this guide, you will be deploying to Pangolin.
 Therefore, you will need a funded account for development.

 import DevAccount from '/snippets/text/metamask-local/dev-account.md';